convox/rack/Development.md

 Rack has a suite of integration tests that install, deploy apps, then tear down Racks on AWS, then collect lots of logs for analysis afterwareds.
 This is slow feedback (~45 minutes) but offers good guarantees of general release quality.

-Currently it deploys 3 racks into 3 different regions and deploys, introspects, then deletes two apps on each rack.
+Currently it deploys 3 Racks into 3 different regions and deploys, introspects, then deletes two apps on each Rack.

 This is run on CircleCI which coordinates parallelizing the regions, collecting artifacts, and reporting results.
 An example test run can be reviewed [here](https://circleci.com/gh/convox/rack/667).
 You need to sign into CircleCI and have access to the Rack repo to review the artifacts.